 - More modern: Reflects 2 years and 1 month of technical progress since the 1200D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the GX80 is the clear winner of the contest (18 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the GX80 is the clear winner of the contest (20 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1200D and the GX80 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.